 Intended learning outcomes: Produce an overview on company performance, or supply chain performance.
 Identify entrepreneurial objectives affected by logistics, operations, and supply chain management in the target areas of quality, costs, delivery, and flexibility (QCDF).
 Describe target areas in supply chain performance across companies.

-Intended learning outcomes: Produce an overview on the supply chain strategy and the business plan.
-Explain opportunity, opportunity cost, and the potential for conflicting QCDF objectives.
+Intended learning outcomes: Explain the potential for conflicting QCDF objectives.
 Present terms such as return on net assets, net income, profit after tax, net working capital (RONA), and primary entrepreneurial objective.
 Disclose the objective of a supply chain initiative (SCI).

 1.3.3 Customer Order Penetration Point (OPP), or Customer Order Decoupling Point (CODP), and Approaches such as Modular Product Concept, (Late) Customization, Postponement